To configure video delivery using Low Latency MPEG-DASH, contact the technical support email@example.com

 A standard method of video delivery is when the encoder sends the segment to the CDN after its complete creation and as soon as the CDN receives the full segment, it passes it to the player.

-With this approach, the video latency mainly depends on the length of the segments.
+With this approach, the video latency depends on segment length.

-For example, if the segment length is 7 seconds when requesting and processing the first segment, the player displays a frame that is already 7 seconds late compared to the actual time.
+For example, if a segment is 7 seconds long, when requesting and processing the first segment, the player displays a frame that is already 7 seconds late compared to the actual time.

 Using CMAF-CTE, LL-DASH segments are divided into chunks — smaller non-overlapping and independent of one another segments of 2-4 seconds.